'More than 50,000' Scottish homes remain without power in Storm Arwen aftermath

 As the temperatures drop following the storm, a yellow weather warning for snow and ice remains in place this morning.

-After the storm caused a power outage to more than 100,000 homes, Scottish and Southern Electricity Networks (SSEN) has said that power was restored to 63,000 customers as at 8pm on Saturday evening while around 52,000 customers currently remain off supply.
+After the storm caused a power outage to more than 100,000 homes, Scottish and Southern Electricity Networks (SSEN) has said that power was restored to 63,000 customers as at 8pm on Saturday evening.

+SSEN confirmed about 45,000 customers were still without power as at 11am on Sunday and many may not see their electricity restored “for several days”.

+The utility firm urged customers whose power is down, particularly those in rural and isolated communities, to make “alternative arrangements where possible”.

 The areas mainly affected are Aboyne, Ballater, Glenshee Kemnay, Whitehouse, Mossat, Strathdon and parts of rural Moray.